erikdelange/EXIN-AST-The-Experimental-Interpreter/EXIN language reference.md

 # EXIN Language Reference

 ##### General
-EXIN is a simple language and contains elements of Basic, C and Python.
+EXIN is a simple language and contains traces of Basic, C and Python.
 ##### Keywords
 The following keywords are reserved and may not be used as variable or function name.
 ```